The Number One Reason People Give Up On Their Dreams Boil Down To This

 Let's assume Jack and Tim started with nearly identical backgrounds and abilities.
 Following their stories, we witnessed two contrasting approaches to handling a major setback.
 What separated their fates was their response and how they carried themselves onward.

 Tim decided to end his music career.
 In his mind, pulling the plug on his passions to pursue a safe career was his best option.
 He lived a good life, achieved economic security, and raised a loving family.
-Still, one thing remained in the back of his mind as the years passed: He wouldn't return to his passion until his mid-50s.
+Still, one thing remained in the back of his mind as the years passed: this love of playing guitar and being on the stage again.

-Jack chose a dramatically different response and went against the grain.
-Sure, it wasn't easy for him at first as he had to accept that he didn't meet a certain deadline.
-However, he succeeded on his timeline by continuing to learn and adjust his skills and abilities.
-His achievement required more time than normal, but his persistence ultimately won a Grammy.
+In contrast, Jack chose a dramatically different response, going against the grain.
+Sure, it wasn't easy for him at first, as he had to accept that he didn't meet a certain deadline.
+However, he met his timeline by continuing to learn and refine his skills.
+His achievement took longer than usual, but his persistence ultimately won him a Grammy.

 In the end, both paid different prices for their paths.
 What distinct factor led to a chasm between their adulthood experiences?